Accudio/alistair-shepherd/src/writing/parallax-svg-landscape-1.md

 ### Perspective and translateZ

 There are two popular methods to implement parallax on the web.
 The more performant implementation is a CSS-only solution using the `perspective` CSS property with `translateZ()`.
 This is what browser vendors suggest, as it allows the browser to render changes with the GPU.
-That makes it super quick and smooth and is how I tried to implement it for weeks.
+This makes it super quick and smooth and is how I tried to implement it for weeks.

 Google Developer docs have a [good example of this method](https://developers.google.com/web/updates/2016/12/performant-parallaxing).

-Although it's great for a simple implementations—I found that in my case it was unreliable.
+Although it's great for simple implementations—I found that in my case it was unreliable.
 This was because:

 - Browser implementations vary.
 Chrome handles a deep 3D perspective easily, but Firefox interprets the spec differently.
 This meant I had to apply `transform-style: preserve-3d` on every element between my scroll element and my layers.
-- Firefox on Android works inconsistently with deep DOM trees, and not with the structure I wanted.
+- Firefox on Android handles 3D transformations inconsistently with deep DOM trees, making it hard to adapt to my structure.
 - Mobile Safari on iOS has quirks, and the current solution is to use a trick which 'reverses' the parallax direction.
 Not an option in my case as that would break the effect!

 I spent about two weeks trying to get this working before giving up and going for method two.

 ### JavaScript parallax

-JS-based parallax has hada bad rep as a few popular libraries weren't very performant or accessible.
-This was to deal with browser inconsistencies, but with modern CSS and JS we can do it ourselves without much work.
+JS-based parallax has had a bad rep, as a few popular libraries weren't very performant or accessible.
+Their size was to deal with browser inconsistencies, but with modern CSS and JS we can do it ourselves without much work.

-With CSS custom properties and calc() we can come with a light and neat implementation ourselves.
+With CSS custom properties and `calc()` we can come up with a light and neat implementation ourselves.
 In JavaScript we use `window.requestAnimationFrame` and if the scroll position has changed we set it to a custom property.

-The JS:
 ```js
 // constant elements: your main scrolling element; html element
 const scrollEl = document.documentElement